RaihanOcean/lazycommit/README.md

 git add .
 lazycommit
 # Review generated commit message:
-#   feat: Add lazycommit command
+#   feat: add lazycommit command
+# → Choose "Use as-is" to commit immediately
-# → Choose "Edit" to modify, then confirm the final message before commit
+# → Or choose "Edit" to modify, then confirm the final message before commit
 ```

 #### Exclude files from analysis